nbedos/termtosvg/man/termtosvg.md

 filename is provided, a random temporary filename will be automatically generated.

 #### COMMANDS
-The default behavior of termtosvg is to render an SVG animation
+The default behavior of termtosvg is to render an SVG animation of a shell session

 ##### termtosvg record
 Record a terminal session in asciicast v2 format.
 The recording is a text file which contains timing information as well as what was displayed on the screen during the terminal session.
 It may be edited to alter the timing of the recording or the information displayed on the screen of the terminal.

 ##### termtosvg render
 Render an animated SVG from a recording in asciicast v1 or v2 format.
 This allows rendering in SVG format of any recording made with asciinema.

 ## OPTIONS

+#### -c, --command=COMMAND
+specify the program to record with optional arguments.
+COMMAND must be a string listing the program to execute together will all arguments to be made available to the program.
+For example `--command='python -h'` would make termtosvg record the usage of the Python interpreter.
+If this option is not set, termtosvg will record the program specified by the $SHELL environment variable or `/bin/sh`.

 ##### -g, --screen-geometry=GEOMETRY
 geometry of the terminal screen used for rendering the animation.
 The geometry must